ECO BRASS is the Solution to Avoid Dezincification of Brass Components

 - forgings & castings avg.
 100µ, max.
 200µ;

 - extruded rod longitudinal avg.
 300µ, max 400µ and transverse avg.
 100µ and max 200µ.

 In order to maximize the useful lives of your brass fittings, it’s important to select the correct American-made ECO BRASS or ECO BRONZE for your plumbing system and not try to save money by ordering cheap brass from overseas.

 ECO BRASS is the solution.
-Dynamic, ECO BRASS is corrosion resistant; strong, equivalent to steel, does not get brittle at high temperatures and green, lead-free, arsenic-free, bismuth-free, NSF 61 Compliant, bismuth-free, and NSF 61 Compliant.
+Dynamic, ECO BRASS is corrosion resistant; strong, equivalent to steel, does not get brittle at high temperatures and green, lead-free, arsenic-free, bismuth-free, NSF/ANSI/CAN 61 Compliant, bismuth-free, and NSF/ANSI/CAN 61 Compliant.